Lord Jagannatha Ratha Yatra In Puri

-Ratha Yatra also called Car festival or Chariot festival is a major festival of Odisha.
-Ratha Yatra means ratha means “chariot” and yatra meaning “journey“, this festival involves annual journey of the dieties.
+Ratha Yatra also called the Car festival or Chariot festival is a major festival of Odisha.
+Ratha Yatra means Ratha means “chariot” and yatra meaning “journey“, this festival involves an annual journey of the deities.

 This festival draws millions of tourists both in-land and foreigners to the Grand Road.
 And the deities come down from the main temple to the Grand Road to meet the ocean of pilgrims.

-The Rath yatra festival commences on 25th June, Sunday 2017.
+The Rath Yatra festival commences on Tuesday, June 20, 2023.

-The construction of the Rathas starts on the Akshaya Trutiya day.
-Each of these grand and very huge Rathas (chariots) have different specifications:
+The construction of the Rathas starts on Akshaya Tritiya day.
+Each of these grand and huge Rathas (chariots) have different specifications:

 The chariot of Lord Jagannath is called ‘Nandighosa’ – has 18 wheels and is 23 cubits in height.
-Jagannatha’s ratha is marked with a cakra and garuda, is yellow in color, with four white horses.
-The protecting deity is Nrsimha.
+Jagannatha’s Ratha is marked with a chakra and Garuda, is yellow in color, with four white horses.
+The protecting deity is Narsimha.